STS on BBC News: Are student food parcels a good idea?

 How would you feel about food parcels at your university?
 Would you prefer cash?

-If you want to learn more about reducing the cost of university, download our free eBook.
+If you want to learn more about reducing the cost of university, download our free money cheat sheet.